jleath/Gitlet/proj1/spec/proj1.md

  - quit: program exits
  - help: Provides a list of commands.
- - range [start] [end]: resets the start and end years to the values provided.
+ - range [start] [end]: resets the start and end years to the values provided. affects only future plots, not existing plots.
  - count [word] [year]: print the count of word in the given year.
  - hyponyms [word]: prints all hyponyms of the given word using the default Set string representation (see below).
  - history [words...]: plots relative frequency of all words from start to end.